yrrah/cs6620-fall21-intelligent-assignment-of-data-to-dedup-nodes/README.md

 The Key-Value store contains the collection of fingerprints (which are the keys) which points to the actual chunks of data stored.

 To increase data throughput, a dedup system can be sharded into multiple nodes.
+Our solution for this is described in [Section 5](#5-solution-concept).
 Each node would contain a portion of file metadata and key value store necessary for duplicate checking.

 ** **